-To prudently manage Company's investment assets to preserve capital and to generate optimal return to policyholders and shareholders over the long-term, and be consistent with the asset-liability management objectives of the company as well as in full compliance with both applicable regulations and internal policies.
-The investments are categorized under 3 asset classes i.e., Fixed Income, Equity and Real Estate details as following:
+To prudently manage the Company's investment assets to preserve capital and to generate optimal returns to policyholders and shareholders over the long-term, and to be consistent with the asset-liability management objectives of the company as well as in full compliance with both applicable regulations and internal policies.
+The Company incorporates a quantified assessment of Environmental, Social and Governance factors in all of its investment decisions relating to the securities and assets comprising AIA's general account investment portfolio.

+The investments are categorized under 3 main asset classes i.e., Fixed Income, Equity and Real Estate.